ChainAgnostic/CAIPs/CAIPs/caip-169.md

 issuance, proof-of-control, and even (with some extensions) selective disclosure or advancing proofing of those credentials.

-VCs are usually self-certifiable attestations from an issuer about the subject of the VC, encoded in the credentialSubject portion of the credential.
-The holder of a VC (often coequal to the subject) can directly consent to disclosing information from those VCs and, in combination with other tokens or cryptographic forms of evidence, substantiate their context or the relationship between holder and subject if they are not coequal.
-See the [VC spec][] for more context on the complex and multi-layered VC framework.
-Since the VC data model is very flexible, this CAIP limits its scope to a few supported proof types to facilitate developer experience and interoperability on a limited subset of today's VC systems.
-This is important for use cases such as privacy-preserving compliance, sign-in, sign-up and decentralized reputation-based authorization.
+VCs are self-certifiable attestations from an issuer about the subject of the VC.
+The holder of a VC can directly consent to disclosing information from those VCs and, in combination with other tokens or cryptographic forms of evidence, substantiate their context or the relationship between holder and subject.
+See the [VC spec][] for more context.
+To facilitate developer experience and progress towards end-to-end interoperability, this CAIP limits its scope to a few supported proof types and focuses on a limited subset of today's VC systems.
+This CAIP is important for use cases such as privacy-preserving compliance, sign-in, sign-up, and decentralized reputation-based authorization.

 ## Motivation
 <!--The motivation is critical for CAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the CAIP solves.
 CAIP submissions without sufficient motivation may be rejected outright.-->